Heartbreaking Scene: Endangered Orca Pushes Lifeless Body Of Dead Baby Around For Days

 But as dangerous as these marine mammals can be, they’re capable of even greater compassion.

-Nothing proves this more than the recent image of an endangered mother orca carrying the body of her dead calf through the Salish Sea for 4 straight days.
+Nothing proves this more than the image of an endangered mother orca carrying the body of her dead calf through the Salish Sea for 4 straight days.

 “At sunset, a group of 5-6 females gathered at the mouth of the cove in a close, tight-knit circle, staying at the surface in a harmonious circular motion for nearly 2 hours,” a resident of San Juan Island near Eagle Cove told the center.
 “As the light dimmed, I was able to watch them continue what seemed to be a ritual or ceremony.
 They stayed directly centered in the moonbeam, even as it moved.
 The lighting was too dim to see if the baby was still being kept afloat.
 It was both sad and special to witness this behavior.
 My heart goes out to J35 and her beautiful baby; bless it’s soul.”

 While uncommon, this behavior isn’t out of the question.
-Killer whales and even dolphins have been seen doting on their dead offspring for up to a week In some cases, “a testament to the amazingly strong mother/offspring bond and caring,” the CWR reports.
+Killer whales and even dolphins have been seen doting on their dead offspring for up to a week in some cases, “a testament to the amazingly strong mother/offspring bond and caring,” the CWR reports.

 Partly at fault is the overfishing of local salmon, the orca’s main source of food.
 According to CNN, hydroelectric power developments have disrupted salmon spawning patterns, indirectly starving out the orcas.
 Moreover, manmade salmon spawning facilities aren’t helping.